quocnsh/SimLLM/readme.md

 - `LLMs`: List of large language models to use.
 Available models include 'ChatGPT', 'Yi', 'OpenChat', 'Gemini', 'LLaMa', 'Phi', 'Mixtral', 'QWen', 'OLMO', 'WizardLM', and 'Vicuna'.
 Default is `['ChatGPT', 'Yi', 'OpenChat']`.
 - `train_indexes`: List of LLM indexes for training.
 Default is `[0, 1, 2]`.
 - `test_indexes`: List of LLM indexes for testing.
 Default is `[0]`.
+- `num_samples`: Number of samples.
+Default is 5000.

 ### Examples